Celtic Boy Names and Irish Boy Names

 NULTY, NULTE: from Ulster

-Celtic Boy Names beginning with ‘O’
+Gaelic Names beginning with ‘O’

 ODANODAN: of the red earth

-ODHRAN, ORAN, ODRAN: pale green
+ODHRAN, ORAN, ODRAN: pale green.
+A Gaelic boys names.

 OSSIAN: fawn